coder/code-server/docs/coder.md

 # Coder

-To install code-server in a Coder workspace, we suggest using the `install.sh` script in your template like so:
+To install and run code-server in a Coder workspace, we suggest using the `install.sh` script in your template like so:

 ```terraform